Code Graph Renso Subscribe

 Session pinning

-When an MCP session first reads the graph, the server writes a pin file under .code_graph/snapshots/sessions/<session_id>.json. index-prune won't garbage-collect a pinned snapshot, so the agent keeps reading the same view even when a concurrent rebuild moves current.json.
+When an MCP session first reads the graph, the server writes a pin file under .code_graph/snapshots/sessions/<session_id>.json. index-prune won't garbage-collect a fresh pinned snapshot, so the agent keeps reading the same view even when a concurrent rebuild moves current.cg.

 Managed policy registries

-Each of the six committed policy surfaces Code Graph already validates — ADRs, layer policy, the quality baseline, landmines, invariants, the doc-symbol allowlist — gets its own MCP tool, all the same shape as code_graph_feature: read + validate + mutate, with dry_run on every mutating action. code_graph_manage is the slim read-only cross-surface aggregator (status/list only).
+Each of the six committed policy surfaces Code Graph already validates — ADRs, layer policy, the quality baseline, landmines, invariants, the doc-symbol allowlist — gets its own MCP tool, all the same shape as feature: read + validate + mutate, with dry_run on every mutating action. manage is the slim read-only cross-surface aggregator (status/list only).

 Lifecycle transitions are named verbs, never a --status flag.
 ADRs flow proposed → accepted → deprecated (or superseded); invariants flow active ↔ deprecated via deprecate/reactivate.
 Landmines have no resolved status — they are tripwires, addressed by link-ing their recurrence guard (an invariant/test/ADR) and kept as institutional memory.